Skip to main content

 Despite the wide-ranging changes that are approaching, there's no need to worry about what this means for you just yet.
 Carry on using your current services as normal.

-Between now and September 2023 all the telephone exchanges in the country will be placed into a state known as stop-sell.
+All the telephone exchanges in the country have now been placed into a state known as stop-sell.
 This means they will no longer sell any more “legacy” products such as ADSL Broadband, Superfast FTTC, and new phone lines.
-Your current equipment will continue to work for at least another 2 years, but you will only be able to buy new products such as Ultrafast/Full Fibre or SoGEA, which is a broadband line that won't support calls without a separate VoIP service.
+Your current equipment will continue to work for at least another year, but you will only be able to buy new products such as Ultrafast/Full Fibre or SoGEA, which is a broadband line that won't support calls without a separate VoIP service.
 If you want to make phone calls you'll need to buy a VoIP service or use your mobile.

 We’re here to keep you informed

-This is the biggest and most disruptive change to the telecoms market in its lifetime and Your Co-op will be here to help guide you through it.
-If Openreach's vision goes to plan then by 2025 the UK will have a telecoms infrastructure that is much more energy efficient, scalable and future-proof.
-Whether you're excited by the prospect of 1Gbps internet speeds or just need to keep a basic voice service, we will have something that works for you.
+This is the biggest and most disruptive change to the telecoms market in a generation and Your Co-op will be here to help guide you through it.
+If Openreach's vision goes to plan then by 2027, the entire UK will have a telecoms infrastructure that is much more energy efficient, scalable and future proof.
+Whether you're excited by the prospect of Ultrafast internet speeds or just need to keep a basic voice service, we will have something that works for you.